-King salmon have many predators, but their population is stable.
+King salmon have many predators.
 The most common predators that also live in water include seals, sea lions, whales, and sharks.
 However, some large mammals that live outside of water, like grizzly bears, also hunt for king salmon when available.
 This is more common in North American rivers.
-Young king salmon are a lot smaller.
+Young king salmon is a lot smaller.
 The biggest predator that hunts for juvenile king salmon is bass.

 Fun fact, the largest king salmon ever caught in Alaska is also the largest king salmon caught in the world!
 This large and impressive fish was caught in a fish trap near Petersburg, Alaska, in 1949, weighing a whopping 126 pounds!
 While this is the largest king salmon ever caught, other impressive records exist.
 For example, California Department of Fish and Game biologists found a Chinook carcass in Battle Creek.
 The carcass was 51 inches long and weighed 88 pounds dead, which means it could have easily been 100 pounds alive!

 The current IGFA all-tackle record, Chinook, is another impressive catch.
 In the Kenai River in May 1985, Les Anderson caught this massive 97 pounds, 4-ounce king salmon.
 It wasn’t weighed for hours after it was caught, which could mean this catch was over 100 pounds.